 Natural estrogen replacements have been around since the 1970s.
 These plant-based, bioidentical treatments each include 17 beta-estradiol units.
 Your options for this kind of hormone replacement include estrogen pills, patches, gels, creams, and sprays.
-Estrogen pills are our recommended treatment method for hormone replacement because they are natural and effective.
-Pills easily pass into your bloodstream through your liver, giving you a quick and effective treatment method.
+Transdermal therapy (patches, gels, spray) is our recommended treatment method for hormone replacement because they are natural and effective.
+Transdermal therapy easily passes into your bloodstream, bypassing your stomach and liver.
+This gives you a quick and effective treatment method.

 Another option for hormone replacement is Premarin, an animal-based treatment derived from a pregnant mare’s urine.
 Developed in the 1950s, this option comes in cream or pill format.

 In the 1960s, synthetic estrogen was created, which is a manufactured type of estrogen.
 Though animal-based and synthetic estrogen are readily available, we recommend natural plant-based estrogen.
 The slight differences in compounds cause the types of estrogen to be broken down differently in the body.
 Through many patients, we have found that natural estrogen is the most effective.

 The effect estrogen has on your body depends on how it is consumed.
 Ideally, estrogen should be absorbed directly into your bloodstream.
 This is why your ovaries play such a huge role in producing and distributing your hormones.
 The patch is absorbed by your skin then passes the estrogen directly through to your bloodstream.
 Alternatively, when you take hormone replacement pills, they get processed by your liver via your stomach.
 Your liver then delivers the hormones to your bloodstream.